John Braham (tenor): Braham’s marriage

 Lamb had earlier attacked Braham rather more personally, and at some length, in the essay The Religion of Actors, not subsequently collected into the 'Elia' series.

 A celebrated performer has seen fit to oblige the world with a confession of his faith; or, Br–'s RELIGIO DRAMATICI.
 This gentleman, in his laudable attempt to shift from his person the obloquy of Judaism, with the forwardness of a new convert, in trying to prove too much, has, in the opinion of many, proved too little.
 A simple declaration of his Christianity was sufficient; but, strange to say, his apology has not a word about it. [….]
 We can do no less than congratulate the general state of Christendom upon the accession of so extraordinary a convert.

 It is not known to what statement by Braham Lamb refers in this passage; no document or publication has been identified in which Braham writes of his religion.
 Nor, as Lamb hints, is there any evidence of Braham's actual conversion.
 However the passage is undoubtedly associated with Braham's marriage to (the Gentile) Miss Bolton of Manchester in 1816.
 This followed a traumatic period for Braham in which his personal affairs were often before the public.
 Having fallen out with, and abandoned, Nancy Storace, he had travelled to France in 1815 with a Mrs. Wright, whose husband sued him for criminal conversation (and eventually was awarded £1000).
-While the suit was pending, Braham had the unusual experience of being hissed during a performance of Handel's Israel in Egypt (the very piece cited by Lamb in his 1821 essay), on which he stepped forward and addressed the audience:
+While the suit was pending, Braham had the unusual experience of being hissed at during a performance of Handel's Israel in Egypt (the very piece cited by Lamb in his 1821 essay), on which he stepped forward and addressed the audience:

 I am now before you in a public character.
 If, in that situation, I have given you offence, you have an undoubted right to call for an apology or defence; but if I have erred as a private individual, the nature of that error cannot with discretion come under your notice.
 It will probably be investigated by a court, constituted to hear both the accuser and the accused, and where justice only can be done.